 The Department of Near Eastern Languages and Cultures is celebrating its 50th anniversary in 2015 with a slew of cultural activities and lectures being held throughout the spring semester.
 Click here for a full schedule of events.

 As we look back in time to the establishment of the department, we fondly remember its founder, Professor Wadie Jwaideh, who was not only an academic but also a consultant to President Carter and a globe-trotter.
 For more details, read the special news release on the occasion of our 50th anniversary prepared by the IU Communications Office.

-Check out our Spring 2015 course listings!
+Check out our Fall 2015 course listings!

-The thirteenth annual Danner Lecture will be presented by Dr. Yahya Michot, Professor of Islamic Studies and Christian-Muslim Relations.
-He is also the current editor of the journal “The Muslim World” edited by the Seminary.
-Professor Michot will speak on “Mamluks, Qalandars, Rafidis, and the ‘Other’ Ibn Taymiyya” on Wednesday, April 15, 2015 in the President's Room in the University Club at the Indiana Memorial Union at 7:00pm.
+The fourteenth annual Wadie Jwaideh Memorial Lecture will be presented by Dr. Dina Khoury, Professor of History and International Relations at George Washington University.
+The Wadie Jwaideh Memorial Lecture will be held on Thursday, October 15, 2015 in the President's Room in the University Club at the Indiana Memorial Union at 7:00pm.
 A light reception will follow the lecture.
 Open to the public.

-Read the 2014 NELC Newsletter
+Read the 2015 NELC Newsletter